HWTeng-Teaching/202402-Financial-Econometrics/HW_ch04.25/HW_ch04.25.e.md

-## The residual fluctuations of models log-linear and log-log are smaller than linear_linear.
+## The residual fluctuations of models log-linear and log-log are smaller than linear-linear.
 Given SQFT, the MODELs of models log-linear and log-log satisfy that the expected residual value is 0.
 However, the linear-linear model does not completely satisfy this condition.